c4cs/c4cs.github.io/_commands/basics/wc.md

 #### `wc -c`

-Using ‘-c‘ with ‘wc‘ command will print the total number of bytes in a file.
+Using `-c` with `wc` command will print the total number of bytes in a file.

 ~~~ bash
 $ wc -c tecmint.txt